 Artword Artbar, 15 Colbourne St. Hamilton.
 A friendly cafe-bar, live music and art venue in the heart of James North arts district.
 Great acoustic music, in the roots, folk, jazz, world beat and inventive mode.
 We have a baby grand piano, a sound system.
-Licensed under the LLBO for 60, cafe tables and bar stools, micro-brew on tap, espresso, light meals.
-On the lower level, Artword Gallery has monthly curated exhibitions.
+Licensed under the AGCO for 60, cafe tables and bar stools, micro-brew on tap, espresso, light meals [all-ages venue].
+Art installations on the lower level.
 Graham Rockingham, Hamilton Spectator March 29, 2012 says "Artword Artbar is a cosy little licensed listening room on Colbourne at James St. N., that always features interesting live music."

 Your hosts: Ronald Weihs & Judith Sandiford 905-543-8512, c:905-912-9083, firstname.lastname@example.org

 Sunday April 27 to Sunday May 11, 2014.
 Artword Theatre presents “James Street” a mad musical dash through the history of Hamilton.
 All at Artword Artbar on our new theatrical stage!
 New songs, new dance, since our December 2012 production.

 Hamilton`s official Town Crier from 1850 meets a modern Hamiltonian from the North End, right on James Street!